straysheep-dev/ansible-configs/install_unbound/README.md

   hosts:
     localhost
   roles:
-    - role: "install-unbound"
+    - role: "install_unbound"
 ```

-Have the `install-unbound/` folder in the same directory as the playbook.yml file.
+Have the `install_unbound/` folder in the same directory as the playbook.yml file.

 Run with: `ansible-playbook [-i inventory/inventory.ini] --ask-become-pass -v playbook.yml`